Internal linking is the linchpin that holds a website together.

 While some might argue that using exact-match anchor text is better, especially for contextually relevant links, they can also potentially backfire on your website.

-A few exact-match anchor texts are fine, but plenty of it?
+A few exact-match anchor texts are fine, but too much of it can make your anchor profile look spammy.

 LinkStorm’s Anchor tab report shows all the anchor texts used in a website, including the destination of those anchors.

-Users can use this information to diversify their internal linking anchor texts and prevent rampant exact-matching.
+Users can use this information to diversify their internal linking anchor texts and prevent anchor text over-optimization.

-In 2013, Google has already answered whether exact-match anchors for internal links can hurt SEO.
+In 2013, Google has already addressed whether exact-match anchors for internal links can hurt SEO.
 They answered with “typically not.”

-As a rule of thumb, it’s a good practice to diversify the anchor texts used for internal links pointing to a particular page.
+As a rule of thumb, it’s a good practice to use a variety of anchor texts, especially when they all point to a particular page.
 This keeps your internal link profile looking natural.

 B. Make anchor texts descriptive

-You may add a few words or use synonyms to exact-match anchor texts to make them partial-match.
-For instance, below are two internal links from LinkStorm’s resource pages leading to our dedicated resource on what are internal links.
+You may add a few words or use synonyms.
+For example, below are two internal links from our articles that lead to our resource on what are internal links.

 The above demonstrates how anchor text must be diversified for better contextual linking and to create a natural internal linking profile.